 The care manager noticed that the patient only wore red clothing from head to toe.
 The care manager was certain that the reason the patient would not wear the compression stockings was because they were not red.
 Upon bringing this discovery to the PCP’s attention, the care manager obtained red compression stockings.
 The patient immediately began wearing her new, red compression stockings and her problem with venous stasis ulcers was eliminated.

-Through the EDW, analytics platform, and care managers who are skilled at assessing and meeting patient needs, Partners is able to gain valuable insight about patients who are candidates for the iCMP, as well as plan cost-effective care to best meet the patients’ needs.
+Through the EDW, analytics platform, and care managers who are skilled at assessing and meeting patient needs, Mass General Brigham is able to gain valuable insight about patients who are candidates for the iCMP, as well as plan cost-effective care to best meet the patients’ needs.

 Analytics supports both strategic decision making and the operations of the iCMP.
 IT systems improve care coordination, leveraging real-time data from the EHR.
 For example, when an iCMP patient is registered in the EHR for care in the ED or for an inpatient bed, an automated page goes out to the patient’s PCP and iCMP care manager for the patient.
 Additionally, flags noted in the EHR identify iCMP patients, helping to ensure the care team is aware of the additional care team members involved in the patients’ care who should be contacted when the patient presents to the ED or is admitted to the hospital.

 The iCMP has provided positive clinical outcomes and financial benefits for at-risk contracts.
 Claims data from the EDW applied in the risk modeling software has resulted in the identification of more than 50,000 at-risk patients.
 Approximately 14,000 patients actively participate in the iCMP.

 In its Pilot Phase as a Medicare Demonstration Project, when compared to a similarly selected control population, the program achieved the following results: